Indian Creek station

 Indian Creek is an at-grade subway station in unincorporated DeKalb County, Georgia, the eastern terminus of the Blue Line of the Metropolitan Atlanta Rapid Transit Authority (MARTA) rail system.
 It has an island platform with one track on each side of the platform.
 This station opened in June 1993.

 As the eastern terminus for the Blue Line, it primarily serves commuters who take advantage of the free daily parking and ride into the city of Atlanta.
 Located just outside "The Perimeter" Interstate 285, it mainly serves Lithonia, Stonecrest, Snellville as well as communities in: Stone Mountain, and unincorporated communities in: Redan, Stone Mountain and Decatur.
-Bus service is provided at this station to: Lithonia, The Mall at Stonecrest, Goldsmith Park & Ride, East Dekalb Health Center, Emory-Hillandale Hospital, East Lake Golf Course, Georgia State University, The Beltline, Stone Mountain and Snellville.
+Bus service is provided at this station to: Lithonia, The Mall at Stonecrest, South DeKalb Mall, South DeKalb Transfer Point, Goldsmith Park & Ride, East Dekalb Health Center, East Lake Golf Course, Georgia State University, The Beltline, and Snellville.